Q&A

 Who owns Øyfjellet Wind AS?

 Øyfjellet Wind AS is owned by a long-term investment fund managed by Aquila Capital.
 Aquila Capital is one of Europe’s foremost asset managers with focus on renewable energy and green logistics.
 Its aim in Norway is to promote growth, green industry and green employment through long-term investment in renewable energy.
-The investors are largely European investors and pension funds with an environmental profile.
-They manage funds from public employees and other groups that want a long-term, sustainable profile for their investments

 How big is Øyfjellet Wind Park?